-Top of page, left: Pomerene Hall from the north, 1927.
-Top of page, right: a rendering of the east side, including the Grand Atrium.
+Top of page, right: rendering of the east side, including the Grand Atrium.

 What was originally the university’s first women’s gymnasium will be transformed into an unprecedented environment for both teaching and research and the centerpiece of TDAI’s collaborative spaces.
 The two-story space will house three state-of-the-art, co-located labs for building hardware, testing software, and conducting large-scale visualization analysis and data simulations.
 In addition to adaptive team environments, interactive displays, and glass boards, the Ideation Zone will also feature a Social Café with a 10-foot bar top and a large open space perfect for workshops and gatherings.

-Shown: a rendering of TDAI’s Ideation Zone and Labs (above); the gymnasium space in 1932 (left), October 2016 (below left), and February 2017 (below right)
+Shown: a rendering of TDAI’s Ideation Zone and Labs (above); the gymnasium space in 1932 (left), October 2016 (below left), and March 2017 (below right)

 Huddle Rooms located throughout the building will help move collaborative projects forward by giving teams private spaces for impromptu meetings, brainstorming sessions, or quiet work.
 They will be outfitted with glass boards, videoconferencing, and modular furniture.